TaylorRoy/Psychic_Game/README.md

 # Psychic_Game
-Hangman style game with HTML, CSS and JavaScript
+Hangman style game with HTML, CSS and JacaScript